Bean/Fear a Tí

 Born in Co.
 Kerry, Paddy O’Brien is a natural storyteller who has appeared at Storytelling festivals all over Ireland.
-He has been a featured teller on many occasions at the world-famous Cape Clear International Storytelling Festival.
+He has been a featured teller on many occasions at the world famous Cape Clear International Storytelling Festival.
 Paddy can entertain any audience from age 3 to 103 with his fantastic stories, songs and verse – told in his own inimitable way.

 Rugadh Pádraig Ó Briain i gCo.
 Chiarraí.
 Is scéalaí nádúrtha é agus scéalta ínste aige ar fud na tíre seo go léir.
 Bhí sé go minic mar scéalaí ag an bhféile iomráiteach ar Oiléan Chléire.
 Tá sé ábalta scéalta a rá atá oiriúnach do ghach éinne ó aois 3 go 103.
 Baineann daoine fíor taitneamh as a scéalta, a dhánta agus a chuid amhráin – ínste ina shlí speisialta, spóirtiúil féin.

 Simone is a storyteller and writer from Germany.
-Born in the small town of Beverungen in rural Germany, Simone grew up surrounded by stories.
+Born in the small rural town of Beverungen, Simone grew up surrounded by stories.
 Her hometown is close to the Fairy Tale Road which runs all through Germany and connects the settings of various Grimm fairy tales.
-In 2011, Simone moved to Ireland where she founded the storytelling theatre StoryGate (www.storygate.net) together with Irish teller and puppeteer Michael Phelan.
+In 2011, Simone moved to Ireland where she founded the storytelling theatre StoryGate together with Irish teller and puppeteer Michael Phelan.

 She has performed extensively across Ireland, enchanting both adults and children alike, in libraries, schools and at festivals, including the Cape Clear Island International Storytelling Festival, the Kilkenny Arts Festival and the Mountains to Sea dlr Book Festival.
 Simone also was Reader-In-Residence for Laois Libraries in 2018 and Artist-In-Primary-Schools for Tipperary Arts Office in 2019 and 2022.
 She is part of Poetry Ireland’s Writers In Schools Scheme and writes children’s books.
 Her writing is represented by literary agent Marianne Gunn O’Connor.